-Complete a flipped learning sheet for each of the following people (See attached sheet)
+1) Complete a flipped learning sheet for each of the following people (See attached sheet)

-Arthur Tudor,

-Margaret Beaufort,
+- Arthur Tudor, Margaret Beaufort,

-Lord Stanley,

-Thomas Cromwell
+- Lord Stanley, Thomas Cromwell

-Thomas Wolsey Thomas Moore
+- Thomas Wolsey

 Thomas Cranmer

+Thomas Moore

-Create a PowerPoint Presentation on the Wars Of The Roses.
-Email it to me apulfer@bentleywood.harrow.sch.uk
+2) Create a PowerPoint Presentation on the Wars of The Roses.
+Email it to bmatchett@bentleywood.harrow.sch.uk

 You may want to think that you are explain this to a group of year 7's who know nothing about this topic.
 What do you think they need to know?
 This can be as long or as short as you like.
 There will be test on this in September.

-3) Literary Review Read the article on Henry VII
+3) Literary Review

+Read the article on Henry VII